zombocom/maildown/README.md

 ## Future

 This codebase depends on some metaprogramming to convince Action Mailer to render html and plain text from md.
-If you've got some ideas on how to add sane hooks into actionmailer to support this functionality more natively ping me [@schneems](https://twitter.com/schneems)
+If you've got some ideas on how to add sane hooks into actionmailer to support this functionality more natively ping me [@schneems](https://twitter.com/schneems).

 ## Alternative Implementations

-There is another project that accomplishes the same thing by plataformatec: [markerb](https://github.com/plataformatec/markerb).
+There is another project that accomplishes roughly the same thing by plataformatec: [markerb](https://github.com/plataformatec/markerb).

+Features we have that they don't:

+- We support `md`, `md+erb` and `md.erb` file extensions.
+They only support `markerb` file extension.
+- They require you manually add a block to each mailer with a text and html format, we don't.
+- We allow you to strip templates with `Maildown.allow_indentation`.
+- Their gem is unmaintained, but honestly it's pretty simple and will keep working for some time.
+- We have way more monkeypatches than they do 🙀.

 ## License